North Korea–Venezuela relations: History

 On 20 June 2014, the Venezuelan Foreign Ministry requested that North Korea reopen its embassy in the country.
 The North Korean embassy was re-opened a year later at La Mercedes, Caracas, as solidarity between the two countries has strengthened.
 The two countries also signed a bilateral agreement to build a giant statue.

 On 30 November 2018, the President of the Supreme People's Assembly Kim Yong-nam, visited Venezuela to meet with President Nicolás Maduro as part of Yong-nam's tour of Latin American countries of Cuba, Mexico and Venezuela.
 The Korean Workers' Party newspaper Rodong Sinmun reported that Kim met with Maduro at the Miraflores Palace and signed agreements.

 During the 2019 Venezuelan presidential crisis, North Korea was among the 22 countries recognizing Nicolás Maduro as the President of Venezuela.
 The North Korean government confirmed Ri Song-gil, the North Korean ambassador to Venezuela, met with Laura Suarez, a Venezuelan diplomat in charge of Asia, Middle East and Oceanian Affairs, according to South Korean news service Newsis.
 Ambassador Ri expressed that North Korea will continue to "strengthen solidarity and cooperation with socialist countries in accordance with the ideology of self-reliance, peace and good will" and to "develop relations with all nations that exhibit friendship."

+On 21 August 2019, Venezuela opened an embassy in the capital of North Korea Pyongyang.
+During the ceremony of the opening, Venezuelan deputy foreign minister condemned US "attacks" against the Venezuelan and North Korean governments while the North Korean equivalent ensured Venezuela that North Korea would support them in the fight versus "imperialism".